 Our RACE Framework empowers marketers to use customer data and analytics to inform their marketing strategies, so they can track and measure their customers' experiences of their omnichannel journey touchpoints.
 Our RACE funnel demonstrates the different marketing activities required from the planning stage up to conversion and engagement.

 Our popular RACE Framework marketing tools and templates make it easy for you to create or optimize your company's marketing strategies, so you can build an agile, stratic approach.
-Find out more about how the RACE Framework can be applied to your marketing setup, and your steps to digital transformation, by booking a free 1-2-1 consultation call with a member of the team.

 What should the campaign achieve?
 Marketing/communications objectives can be broadly divided into three categories: "Reach" goals, "Process" goals and "Effectiveness" goals.
 The Reach goal of communicating is to reach the target groups in an effective and efficient way.
 For this purpose a good segmentation and audience definition are needed, as well as insights into the media behavior of the desired segments.